asjad99/asjad99/README.md

 ###  About:

 I have a background in computer science and AI, and I am currently working as a Data Scientist at UNSW.
 Previously, I worked with the core teams of several early-stage and high-growth startups, serving as both a data scientist and a software engineer.
 My role involved building AI-driven products and solutions in areas like [Business Process Analytics](https://www.asjadk.com/deepprocess/), [Information Retreival](https://www.asjadk.com/semantic_search/), and [recommender systems](https://www.asjadk.com/music/).
+I have expertise in Algorithmic thinking, Rapid Prototyping via design thinking and R&D thinking through first principles.

 I am a lifelong learner, striving to master the art of the following: